githedgehog/docs/docs/vlab/overview.md

 Currently, it's only tested on Ubuntu 22.04 LTS, but should work on any Linux distribution with QEMU/KVM support and fairly up-to-date packages.

-The following packages needs to be installed: `qemu-kvm swtpm-tools tpm2-tools socat`.
+The following packages needs to be installed: `qemu-kvm socat`.
 Docker is also required, to login into the OCI registry.

 By default, the VLAB topology is Spine-Leaf with 2 spines, 2 MCLAG leaves and 1 non-MCLAG leaf.
 Optionally, you can